TheMxsy/rnet/README.md

 # rnet
-Progressive net application development to discover best practices in Rust-lang ecosystem.
+Sample webapp to discover rust.

 On mac systems:
 shell: